google/applied-machine-learning-intensive/v2/xx_misc/activation_functions/slides.md

 ![center](res/relu.png)

 <!--
-There is another linear activation function that turns out to be quite useful, the Rectified Linear Unit (ReLU).
+There is another linear activation function that turns out to be quite useful: the Rectified Linear Unit (ReLU).

 If the input value is positive or zero, then ReLU acts like the identity function.
 If the input value is negative, then ReLU returns zero.